Birthmark Treatment Experts in Atlanta, GA

 Surgery – Surgical excision is usually reserved for cases in which fibrous, fatty tissue or scarring remains after the hemangioma has resolved or for hemangiomas that are shrinking very slowly and have not resolved by the time the child is about to enter school.

-This Forefront Dermatology clinic, is led by board-certified dermatologists, Dr. Gregory Cox, Dr. Elizabeth Burns and Dr. Shenara Sexton, offering Birthmark Treatment treatment to the residents of Atlanta, Georgia.
+This Forefront Dermatology clinic, is led by board-certified dermatologists, Dr. Gregory Cox, Dr. Elizabeth Burns, Dr. S. Sexton and Dr. Emily de Golian, offering Birthmark treatment to the residents of Atlanta, Georgia.

 Call (404) 459-9177 or fill out the consult form to request your appointment today.